Running for City Council

 • Voters in Districts 1, 3 and 5 elected Council members in November 2022

-• Voters in Districts 2 and 4 will elect Council members in November 2024
+• Voters in Districts 2 and 4 elected Council members in November 2024

 Who Can Run for City Council?